Adelaide is an exciting cosmopolitan city.

 Adelaide has always been known for its restaurant and trendy cafes but what we’re loving is the new energy that’s being breathed into these charming old pubs.
 Setting new trends when it comes to pub food, a recent visit took us to the Gilbert Street Hotel which served up one of the best ‘carbonara pasta’ dishes ever!

-We love the fabulous street art nearby which gives these laneways an eclectic and funky atmosphere and a new lease of life to once forgotten parts of the city.
+We love the fabulous street art nearby which gives these laneways an eclectic and funky atmosphere and gives a new lease of life to once forgotten parts of the city.

 Adelaide festivals are world famous